anth0nieto/calculator_project/README.md

 - Every input has an associated `<label>`
 - Result uses `role="status"`, error uses `role="alert"` — status doesn't interrupt screen readers, alert does
 - Operator buttons have `aria-label` (symbols like × and ÷ don't read well)
+- The first input receives focus on load, and Tab moves between the two fields
 - Keypad supplements keyboard input; calculator remains usable by keyboard and assistive tech

 ### Floating-point precision